 Updates on Occupy Wall Street

-Update November 2013: Had a few random webhits back on this page, so decided to re-visit.
-It strikes me now–just after writing Political Stakes for an Anthropology of the State during Globalization–that what still does seem under-thought is the specificity of the state and its relationship to capital, both in the United States and in the periphery.
+- It struck me in November 2013, just after writing Political Stakes for an Anthropology of the State during Globalization–that what still does seem under-thought is the specificity of the state and its relationship to capital, both in the United States and in the periphery.
 Similarly with regard to schooling and the kinds of comments Florida Governor Scott made about anthropology.
 The truth is that high-quality education is expensive, and we’ve now seen the rhetoric of “they are the 1%” levied against public school teachers and college professors.
 Strange times.

-Please visit Anthropology, Moral Optimism, and Capitalism: A Four-Field Manifesto.
-That’s the post developing on the themes and comments initially discussed here.
+- Please visit Anthropology, Moral Optimism, and Capitalism: A Four-Field Manifesto.
+That’s the post that developed on the themes and comments initially discussed here.

-- Honored to play a small part in a beautiful, moving post from Daniel Lende, Why We Protest.
+- From October 2011, I was honored to play a small part in a beautiful, moving post from Daniel Lende, Why We Protest.
 See the comment stream below for some of the back-and-forth.
+And Immanuel Wallerstein said what I predicted he might say in “The Fantastic Success of Occupy Wall Street” (I wrote this blog-post before reading Wallerstein).